yuangh-x/2022-NIPS-Tenrec/README.md

 # Tenrec
 Tenrec is a real-world, Large-scale Multipurpose Benchmark Dataset where data was collected from user feedback on feeds recommendation platform of Tencent, it is for research purpose only.

-There are 5 millions users, 500 millions instances in Video Datsets, and 1.3 millions users, 46 millions instances in Article Datasets, where each sample is user-item interactions.
-We randomly collect user behavior logs from feeds recommendation platform of Tencent.
-The instances include both positive feedback (i.e. video click, share, like and follow) and negative feedback (with exposure but no user action).
-In addition to the above, instances also include user features (i.e. gender, age) and item features (i.e. item category, rating, etc.)

 **Dataset in Tenrec:**

 QK-video.csv: Users interactions with videos in QK.